Ampère Seamount

 In March 1974, Soviet research ship Academician Petrovsky underwent an expedition to explore the Ampere and Josephine seamounts.
 Underwater photographs taken during this expedition revealed a stone wall which included cut stone blocks scattered on both sides, Also what appear to be artificial steps partially covered with lava were photographed on the flat summit of the Ampere Seamount.
-This was the grounds for speculations that it may have been the location of the legendary Atlantis.
+This was the grounds for speculation that it may have been the location of the legendary Atlantis.